ChuffedDom/being-chuffed-handbook/home.md

 ## Vision

-To deliver experiences that empower people and help the planet whilst attempting to exist in our neo-liberal capitalistic hellscape.
+To deliver purpose to communities and institutions that empowers people and helps the planet, whilst attempting to exist in our neo-liberal, capitalistic hellscape.

 ## 3 Pillars